-In the U.S., FWS regulates birds protected by the Convention on International Trade in Endangered Species (CITES) and the Wild Bird Conservation Act of 1992 (WBCA).
+In the U.S., The U.S. Fish and Wildlife Service regulates birds protected by the Convention on International Trade in Endangered Species (CITES) and the Wild Bird Conservation Act of 1992 (WBCA).
 There are extensive U.S. entry and exit requirements for birds regulated under these laws, so it is critical that you contact FWS to discuss their processes and fees if your bird is regulated by them.
-To determine your pet bird is regulated by FWS, visit the FWS Traveling Abroad with Your Pet Bird website to learn more.
+To determine if your pet bird is regulated by FWS, visit the FWS Traveling Abroad with Your Pet Bird website to learn more.